Anything But Conservative: 2008 federal elections

 The ABC campaign originated in the 2008 Canadian Federal Election with the Progressive Conservative Party of Newfoundland and Labrador, encouraging the province's voters to support any party other than the federal Conservative Party.
 The campaign was established by Newfoundland and Labrador Premier Danny Williams, and was targeted particularly within that province in response to what Williams called a "broken promise" by Conservative prime minister Stephen Harper regarding equalization payments to the province.
-The campaign was considered a success as all federal Conservative party candidates lost their seats in the province.
-Williams remained the Premier of Newfoundland and Labrador until his retirement from politics in 2010.
+The campaign achieved its primary goal: all federal Conservative candidates lost their seats in Newfoundland and Labrador.

-The project was officially overseen by an organization known simply as "ABC Campaign", which was affiliated with the provincial Progressive Conservative Party of which Williams is leader, and which was registered with Elections Canada as a "third party" for the purposes of election expenditures.
-The provincial government itself also paid for advertisements supporting the goals of the campaign.
+The project was officially overseen by an organization known simply as "ABC Campaign", which was affiliated with the provincial Progressive Conservative Party that Williams led, and which was registered with Elections Canada as a "third party" for the purposes of election expenditures.
+The provincial government itself also funded advertisements supporting the campaign's goals.
 It has been estimated that the campaigners spent over $81,000 on the ABC campaign.